-Recently graduated 8th grader says she loved her middle school experience at Notre Dame Marist.
-Now she looks forward to ND Prep.
+A Notre Dame freshman says she loved her middle school experience at Notre Dame Marist.
+Here she discusses both middle and high school at NDPMA.

-As the leader of Notre Dame's middle-school student council, 8th-grader Elizabeth Housey received the opportunity to address her class as well as the other attendees of the May 24 8th-grade graduation ceremony at St. Mary of the Hills church in Rochester Hills.
+As the leader of Notre Dame's middle-school student council, eighth-grader Elizabeth Housey received the opportunity to address her class as well as the other attendees of the eighth-grade graduation ceremony last May at St. Mary of the Hills church in Rochester Hills.
 She said that her time at Notre Dame's middle school was awesome and that she was glad she got the opportunity to talk about it at the graduation.

 "Middle school has been such an amazing experience for me and I was proud to be able to express that during my graduation speech," she said.
 "In addition to my classes, my classmates, my teachers, the movies, the field trips, the parties and the no-homework days, I will miss being on the middle school student council and leading it."

-While Housey is sad she's leaving what she said were three wonderful years at ND Marist middle, she's nonetheless eagerly anticipating the future.
+While Housey said shortly after eighth-grade graduation that she was sad to leave what were three wonderful years at ND Marist middle, she was nonetheless eagerly anticipating the future.

 Housey noted that art — both visual and performing — was a big fave for her throughout her years in the middle division.